glouppe/talk-lfi-effectively/talk.md

 class: middle

-Key insights:
+.bold[Key insights]:

 - The likelihood ratio is *sufficient* for maximum likelihood estimation.
-- Evaluating the likelihood ratio does **not** require evaluating the individual likelihoods.
+- Evaluating the likelihood ratio **does not** require evaluating the individual likelihoods.

 ---